magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 Map items are visual elements displayed on a map widget to represent the spatial position, area, or influence zone of entities and data.
 These elements help visualize and interact with your devices, assets, or other tracked objects based on their spatial data.

-ThingsBoard supports the following map item types:
+IoT Hub supports the following map item types:

 - A **marker** is a point on the map based on the coordinates specified in the entity.
 It is used to display the location of a device, asset, vehicles or any tracked object.
 - A **polygon** is a flat, closed shape made up of multiple connected points.
 It is used to represent areas or boundaries on the map.
 You can use the polygon option to mark your assets or any other objects.
 The polygon is based on coordinates specified in the entity.